All boats using the waterways must thoroughly understand and apply the International Regulations for Preventing Collisions at Sea (Colregs).

 |Rivers and channels

-A vessel must always be navigated on the starboard side (right) of a river or channel.
+A boat must always be navigated on the starboard side (right) of a river or channel.

 |Approaching head on to another boat